-While early electricity was a game-changer for many cities, it also came with a number of dangers.
+While early electricity was a game-changer for many cities, it also came with some dangers.
 One of the biggest dangers was fires.
-Early electrical wires were not well insulated and could easily start fires if they came into contact with flammable materials.
-This was a particular problem in cities where wooden buildings were common.
+Early electrical wires were not well insulated and could quickly start fires if they came into contact with flammable materials.
+This was a particular problem in cities where wooden buildings were ordinary.
 Another danger of early electricity was electrocution.
-This was most often an issue when people tried to work on electrical lines or equipment without proper training or safety precautions.
-Electrocutions could also happen if electrical wiring was not installed properly.
-Finally, early electricity also created a number of health hazards.
+This was often an issue when people tried to work on electrical lines or equipment without proper training or safety precautions.
+Electrocutions could also happen if electrical wiring were not installed correctly.
+Finally, early electricity also created several health hazards.
 Some of the earliest electric lights produced a lot of ultraviolet radiation, which can damage skin and eyesight.
-Electric power plants also produced harmful fumes that could cause respiratory problems.
+Electric power plants also have harmful fumes that could cause respiratory problems.

 Cities Survived Without Electricity

 In the early 1800s, before electricity was widely available, cities were dimly lit by oil lamps and candles.
 Streets were filled with horse-drawn carriages, and factories ran on steam power.
 Today, it’s hard to imagine a city surviving without electricity.
-Cities are now powered by a complex grid of power plants and transmission lines.
-Electricity powers our lights, our computers, our homes, and our lives.
+A complex grid of power plants and transmission lines now powers cities.
+Electricity powers our lights, computers, homes, and lives.
 How did we get from there to here?
-How did cities survived without electricity?
-The answer lies in the way that electricity changed the way we live and work.
+How did cities survive without electricity?
+The answer lies in how electricity has changed how we live and work.
 Before electricity, cities were powered by coal-fired power plants.
-These plants produced both light and heat, but they were also dirty and dangerous.
+These plants produced light and heat but were also dirty and dangerous.
 Coal-fired power plants spewed soot and pollutants into the air, which caused health problems for residents of nearby neighborhoods.
 They also produced large amounts of ash that had to be disposed of somehow.
-In addition to being dirty and dangerous, coal-fired power plants were also expensive to operate.
-The cost of coal rose steadily throughout the 19th century, as did the cost of transporting it to cities.
+In addition to being dirty and dangerous, coal-fired power plants were also expensive.
+The cost of coal rose steadily throughout the 19th century, as did transport to cities.
 This made it difficult for city dwellers to afford reliable access to electricity.
 The advent of electric power changed all of this.
-Electric power is generated by clean, safe nuclear reactors or by renewable sources like solar and wind farms.
-It can be transported long distances without loss through a system of high-voltage wires.
-And it is
+Electric power is generated by clean, safe nuclear reactors or renewable sources like solar and wind farms.
+It can be transported long distances without loss through high-voltage wires.

 Arguments to Support Blaming Electricity for City Changes

 The advent of electricity was a turning point in the development of cities.
-It allowed for factories to be built and powered, which led to increases in production and jobs.
+It allowed factories to be built and powered, increasing production and jobs.
 It also made it possible to have streetlights, which made city streets safer and more inviting.
 Arguments to support blaming electricity for city changes typically focus on how it made factories possible.
-This created jobs and brought people into cities, but it also resulted in pollution and other negative side effects.
-Some believe that this is why cities like Detroit have struggled in recent years.
+This created jobs and brought people into cities, resulting in pollution and other adverse side effects.
+Some believe this is why cities like Detroit have struggled in recent years.

-Electricity has definitely changed the game when it comes to city development and economics.
+Electricity has changed the game when it comes to city development and economics.
 Some cities have thrived because of their proximity to power sources, while others have struggled to keep up.
-It’s interesting to see how such a simple thing as electricity can have such a big impact on the world around us.
+It’s interesting to see how such simple electricity can significantly impact the world around us.